google/zetasql/docs/data-types.md

 For additional examples, see [Interval literals][interval-literal-range].

-#### Interval-supported datetime parts
+#### Interval-supported date and time parts
 <a id="interval_datetime_parts"></a>

-You can use the following datetime parts to construct an interval:
+You can use the following date parts to construct an interval:

 + `YEAR`: Number of years, `Y`.
 + `QUARTER`: Number of quarters; each quarter is converted to `3` months, `M`.
 + `MONTH`: Number of months, `M`.
 Each `12` months is converted to `1` year.
 + `WEEK`: Number of weeks; Each week is converted to `7` days, `D`.
 + `DAY`: Number of days, `D`.

+You can use the following time parts to construct an interval:

 + `HOUR`: Number of hours, `H`.
 + `MINUTE`: Number of minutes, `M`.
 Each `60` minutes is converted to `1` hour.
 + `SECOND`: Number of seconds, `S`.
 Each `60` seconds is converted to `1` minute.
 Can include up to nine fractional digits (nanosecond precision).
++ `MILLISECOND`: Number of milliseconds.
++ `MICROSECOND`: Number of microseconds.
++ `NANOSECOND`: Number of nanoseconds.

 ## JSON type